bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 1: 00:15:23

-Which means that people do not have to upgrade their nodes immediately when there's a soft fork, and that's kind of nice,
+Which means that people do not have to upgrade their nodes immediately when there's a soft fork, and that's kind of nice, because you don't want to force people to upgrade.

-Speaker 0: 00:15:28

-because you

-Speaker 1: 00:15:28

-don't want to force people to upgrade.

 Speaker 0: 00:15:30